dasanchez/dasanchez.github.io/posts/p2p-photo-album.md

 I became a father recently.
 Before baby's arrival, my partner and I agreed on not posting any images of our child to social media.
 After the little one was born, I started sharing photos with my parents and siblings through WhatsApp.

-For the first month or so, I kept thinking if there was a way to bypass the zuckerverse, and centralized hosting services in general.
+For the first month or so, I started wondering if I could create a digital photo album that would not only bypass the zuckerverse, but centralized hosting services in general.
 In this post, I will go over the solution I have in place (so far).

 ## Peer-to-peer: What?
 Why?
 How?